-Russia - The Organization provided and delivered services to 18,269 children, widows, and families including counseling, medical services, food supplies; weekly visits to children's psychiatric hospital in Maikop to provide counseling services, medical intervention, clothing to children; provide food and counseling services to babies and toddlers at children's orphanage in Maikop; programming and foods/medicines for children at orphanages in Sevastopol and Krasnodar and COVID relief in Maikop.
-Total cash grant funding for projects and support in Russia during 2021 was \$85,015.
+Russia - In 2022, the Organization provided and delivered services to 17,547 children, widows, and families.
+Services included counseling, medical services, food supplies; weekly visits to children's psychiatric hospital in Maikop to provide counseling services, medical intervention, clothing to children; provide food and counseling services to babies and toddlers at children's orphanage in Maikop; programming and foods/medicines for children at orphanages in Sevastopol and Krasnodar and COVID relief in Maikop.
+Total cash grant funding for projects and support in Russia during 2022 was \$66,567.
+In 2021, 18,269 children, widows and families were provided with care and services, for a grant fund total of \$85,015.